-Kaja would get really upset if she lost, dropping her shoulders down; Robi remembered when he had just started training her as he spoke about his younger days.
+Kaja would get really upset if she lost, dropping her shoulders down; Robi remembered when he had just started training her as he spoke about their earlier days.

 Developing a habit takes time…in terms of tennis it takes tournaments.
 Starting with club, local and national events, with a strict schedule to not cause strain and stress, Robi eventually guided Kaja to her top rank of ITF Junior No.5.

 Talking a bit about Europe competition, the culture to compete is built into their psyche.
 Tournaments are ongoing everywhere and players, and parents, don’t dwell much on the status of a particular event.